ulashyshyk/snake-game/README.md

 ## 🙋‍♂️ About Me

 Hi, I'm [Ulash Yshyk](https://www.linkedin.com/in/ulashyshyk/), a Computer Programming & Analysis student at Seneca Polytechnic.
-I love building full-stack and interactive projects in web and Python, and I’m currently seeking a **Fall 2025 Co-op** opportunity!
+I built this project to improve my Python skills!

 ---